People leave churches for all kinds of reasons: job relocation, moving across town, death, and sometimes church members simply change churches.

 1. Subscribe to Online Directories

-There are online directories that pull information about your church from whatever source they can find so it is important to be proactive and provide these directories with accurate information.
+There are online directories that pull information about your church from whatever source they can find, so it is important to be proactive and provide these directories with accurate information.

 There are countless online directories available, as well as services that you can pay to get listed on the most popular ones.
 Most are free to set up a basic account.
-Some of the most common ones are:

 Google Places